spiral-modules/websocket-client/README.md

       </td>
       <td>
       <code>boolean</code><br>
-      false before `ready()` is called.
+      false before <code>ready()</code> is called.
 If is true any new SFSocket will connect upon creation.
       </td>
     </tr>
     <tr>